 Administrative Coordinators (incoming.students#oamk.fi (korvaa # -> @))

-Roles: exchange application information and guidance, learning agreements (before and after the mobility) orientation days, check in, check up and check out meeting.
+Roles: exchange nomination & application information and guidance, learning agreements (before, during and after the mobility) orientation days, check in, check up and check out meeting.

-Roles: exchange study information and guidance, learning agreement (during the mobility), course enrolment, schedules, special needs assistance etc.
+Roles: exchange study information and guidance concerning studies and practical training, including field-specific advice on courses, course enrolment, schedules, special needs assistance etc.

-- Ms Virpi Riuttanen subsituting for Piia Hyvämäki (Health Care and Nursing, incl.
+- Ms Virpi Riuttanen (Health Care and Nursing, incl.
 Emergency Care, Midwifery, Nursing, Preventive Health Care)

 - Ms Eija Mämmelä (Social Services and Rehabilitation, incl.
 Occupational Therapy, Physiotherapy, Social Services)

 - Ms Aino-Liisa Jussila (Special Fields in Health Care, incl.
 Biomedical Laboratory Science, Dental Health Care, Optometry, Radiography and Radiation Theory) and for spring 2022 Ms Anna-Maria Ånäs-Enlund

 - Ms Kirsi Myllykangas (Oulainen Campus)

 - Mr Esa Virkkula (Professional Teacher Education)